Follow the journey of the picture book "Shuppatsu Shinkou!", which is based on the railways of the Tohoku region

 Let's depart!

-"Departure Journey!" is that "Mother" and "Miyo-chan from a "big station" to a "small station" by changing trains - a limited express train, a rapid train, and a local train - to meet "Grandpa."
+"Departure, All Aboard!"is that "Mother" and "Miyo-chanfrom a "big station" to a "small station" by changing trains three times—an express train, a local train, and alimited express train—in order to meet "Grandpa."

 The text does not say anything about where exactly in Japan the two are traveling, but we can make some inferences from the illustrations

-In addition, the author traveled by train to the Tohoku region with the editorial staff to do research before creating this picture book.
+Furthermore, the author traveled by train through the Tohoku region with the editorial staff before creating this picture book for research purposes.

-The contents of the book are based on this research, so we will explain it step by step.
+The content of the picture book is based on this research, so I will explain it step by step.

 Express train departs!